strimzi/strimzi-kafka-bridge/HACKING.md

 ### Mac OS

-The `make` build is using GNU versions of `find` and `sed` utilities and is not compatible with the BSD versions available on Mac OS.
+The `make` build is using the GNU versions of the `find` and `sed` utilities and is not compatible with the BSD versions available on Mac OS.
 When using Mac OS, you have to install the GNU versions of `find` and `sed`.
 When using `brew`, you can do `brew install gnu-sed findutils grep coreutils`.
 This command will install the GNU versions as `gcp`, `ggrep`, `gsed` and `gfind` and our `make` build will automatically pick them up and use them.

 ## Docker image